ENGLISH

 Molecular nanowires can be used for many applications, from LED lights to medical devices.

-Tsukuba, Japan, Mar 26, 2019 - (ACN Newswire) - Silver, gold and copper nanowires are leading contenders for next-generation nanoscale devices, however greater understanding of how they work and improved production methods are needed before they can be widely used, explains a recent review in the journal Science and Technology of Advanced Materials.
+TSUKUBA, Japan, Mar 26, 2019 - (ACN Newswire) - Silver, gold and copper nanowires are leading contenders for next-generation nanoscale devices, however greater understanding of how they work and improved production methods are needed before they can be widely used, explains a recent review in the journal Science and Technology of Advanced Materials.

 Electron microscopy shows gold atoms being gradually stretched from a rod in panels a-d into a chain in panels e-k.
 The black dots in panels e-k are single atoms.
 (Credit: Hideki Masuda/Wikimedia Commons)